zhiyann/Form/README.md

 # Form
 1. Login Page.html :
-   - This is a login form that uses jQuery to validate the fields.
+   - This is a login form that uses jQuery to validate.

 2. DropDownList.php :
-   - This is a drop-down selection list which options are generated from a SQL query
+   - This is a drop-down selection list which options are generated from a SQL query.
-   - The configuration of config.php is
+   - The configuration of config.php is:

           $servername = "yourdatabaseaddress";
           $username = "yourusername";